weiserhase/GameOfLife/README.md

 # GameOfLife
-A Game of Life implementation with my own optimization
+A Game of Life implementation with my own optimization and a UI with pygame